prisma/prisma1/docs/0.x/04-Reference/01-Service-Definition/03-Deploying-Services.md

 }
 ```

 In this example, all existing nodes of type `Customer` will have the value `unknown` for the new `gender` field.
-Note that you need to _manually remove_ the `@migrationValue`-directive after running `graphcool deploy`.
+Note that you need to _manually remove_ the `@migrationValue`-directive after running `graphcool-framework deploy`.

 You can read more about migration values [here](!alias-paesahku9t).